RikiSot/LSTMEnergyPricePrediction/README.md

 - An early stopping callback stops the training if validation loss stops improving after a certain number of epochs

 ## Results
-With the hyperparameters that appear at hyperparameters.py model achieved a MSE loss of ~0.02 on the
+With the hyperparameters that appear at hyperparameters.py model achieved a MSE loss of ~0.02 on the test set.
+Data is scaled between 0-1 so these are acceptable results!

+It is crucial to acknowledge that the dataset utilized in this project corresponds to the temporal context of 2023.
+As a result, the introduction of new data from the current year may yield variations from the training data, potentially leading to suboptimal performance in certain scenarios.
+This aspect underscores the nature of this project as a portfolio endeavor, with the primary goal of refining my model development and deployment skills.

+The versatility of the training pipeline is a notable feature, as it can be seamlessly adapted to accommodate diverse datasets.
+This adaptability is facilitated by the ability to modify Dataset classes for each unique situation, ensuring the robustness and applicability of the model across different data contexts.

 ## Deployment
 The model is deployed using the Gradio library, allowing for an interactive web interface where users can input a date to receive energy price predictions.
 The deployment is hosted on Hugging Face spaces.

 ## License
 This project is open-sourced under the MIT license.